Vuurvos1/aoc/2024/README.md

 cargo bench utilities
 ```

+> [!NOTE]
-Note that I didn't solve all days using code, so not every day/part has a benchmark.
+> Note that I didn't solve all days using code, so not every day/part has a benchmark.